johndeighan/basic-markdown/README.md

 ---------------------------------------

-> NOTE: There is a second style of heading in Markdown which allows
+> NOTE: There is a second style of heading in markdown which allows
 >       you to have up to 6 levels of heading.
 However, I find it
 >       less readable.
 If you need more than 2 levels of heading,
 >       you can google "markdown" or "github flavored markdown"